drivechain-project/docs/bip1-hashrate-escrow.md

 #### D1 -- "Escrow_DB"

 The table below enumerates the new database fields, their size in bytes, and their purpose.
-In general, an escrow designer (for example, a sidechain-designer), is free to select any values that he thinks users will appreciate.
+In general, an escrow designer (for example, a sidechain-designer), is free to choose any value for these.

+{{ Although, it would help if the sidechains were all conceptually tied together, such that an attack on one was comparable to an attack on all of them.
+Possibly we should go the other way on this one, and enforce minimum values of 1000, 2000 for Waiting and Voting. }}

 Field No. | Label | Bytes | Type | Description / Purpose